ucgis/GeoConnect/_questions/what-do-you-want-to-map.md

   /
   <span>{{ page.title }}</span>
 </nav>
-# What kind of map do you want to create?

 Maps are powerful and there are many types of maps you can create.
 When getting started with a mapping project using GIS, it’s helpful to think at the beginning about what you want your map to look like.
 Read through the descriptions below to help answer this question.